EMN Bulletin (April - June 2019)

-The 23rd edition of the EMN Bulletin provides information on developments at EU and national level (from April to June 2018) regarding general policy developments; the Common European Asylum System; unaccompanied minors and vulnerable groups; legal migration and integration; the management of the EU external borders; irregular migration and return; external dimensions; and trafficking in human beings.
+The 27th edition of the EMN Bulletin provides information on developments at EU and national level (from April to June 2019) regarding general policy developments; the Common European Asylum System; unaccompanied minors and vulnerable groups; legal migration and integration; the management of the EU external borders; irregular migration and return; trafficking in human beings; and external dimensions.

-This edition includes information - inter alia - on:
+This edition contains - inter alia - information on:

 At EU level: